-Often the success of one product is the result of having great complements, even if one of those products is essentially free or even a loss leader.
+Often the success of one product results from having great complements even if one of those products is virtually free or even a loss leader.

 Often complements are controlled by another enterprise, sometimes even by a competitor.
-Focus on great complements to your product for sales success, Anand advises, not great products.
+Focus on great compliments to your product for sales success, Anand advises, not great products.

 3. Functional Connections